The Intake

 Independent practice providers in the field

 The share of physicians who work in private practices dropped from 60.1% to 46.7% from 2012 to 2022, according to the 2022 Physician Practice Benchmark Survey.
-Tebra research found that the majority of independent providers have concerns about their industry and feel their business model is threatened.
+Tebra research found that the majority of independent providers have concerns about their industry.
+They also feel their business model is threatened.

 However, the optimism practice owners have around growth remains strong: